Wopple/bookcase-rs/README.md

 will also fail to compile.
 This is to prevent accidental use of beta and experimental channels in production user code.

+### ...
+Maggie?

+Maggie is my pet 🐷.
+She sucks at first, but you will eventually grow to love her.

+### Exceptions

+`bookcase_macros` is itself required to enforce the rules of `SemVer Maggie.1.0`.
+As such, it will only have a stable release channel.

 ## Contribution

+I created a [discord channel](https://discord.gg/VNjUtBh4UB).
+As of this writing it has a population of me.
+Read the Goals, Concessions, and Progress sections for ideas on what to work on, and speak with me about how to make changes I am likely to accept.
+You can also just give me feedback, tell me my code is terrible, or that I'm being too edgy.
+All feedback is welcome!